nicodalessandro11/uoc-tfg-auq/shared/scripts/data/git_history.md

 # *Are U Query-ous?* - GIT LOGS

+## 🛠️ Setup | 2025-05-06 | Update .gitignore, Makefile, and READMEs; Add LICENSE and .env files

+    - Updated .gitignore and Makefile for better build management
+    - Revised README.md files in auq_nlp and shared directories for clearer project documentation
+    - Added LICENSE file in shared directory for legal protection
+    - Introduced .env.example and .env.local.example files in shared directory for environment configuration

+    This commit enhances the project setup, making it easier for other developers to understand and contribute to the project.
+It also provides legal protection through the LICENSE file and enables better environment configuration with the addition of .env files.

 ## 📦 Feature | 2025-05-06 | Added new frontend components and updated documentation

     - Added new frontend components and pages to `auq_frontend/app` and `auq_frontend/components`